HarshaVardhanJ/study-env/EX294-RHEL8/README.md

 ## Description

-This is a template file meant to make it easier to create new study environments.
-It should not be used by end users.
+This provides a minimal study environment for the EX294 (RHCE) exam based on RHEL8.

+Please see Environment Overview and Environment Details below for more information.

 ## Exam Objectives

-Exam objectives can be reviewed publicly on [the Red Hat website](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam)
+Exam objectives can be reviewed publicly on [the Red Hat website](https://www.redhat.com/en/services/training/ex294-red-hat-certified-engineer-rhce-exam-red-hat-enterprise-linux-8)

 ## Hardware Requirements